-The table below presents the components of the total leverage exposure for derivatives, repo-style transaction and other off-balance sheet exposures.
+The table below presents the components of the total leverage exposure for derivatives, repo-style transactions, and other off-balance sheet exposures at March 31, 2020.
 The other off-balance sheet exposures consist of wholesale and retail commitments after the application of credit conversion factors.